RHUB

 8. Can I use my server to authenticate users?

 9. I have hundreds of remote computers to be accessed.
-How do I organize them with the RHUB appliance?
+How do I identify them for proper access using the RHUB server?

-11. After I deploy my RHUB appliance behind my firewall, can I still invite attendees outside my firewall to join my meetings?
+11. After I deploy my RHUB server behind my firewall, can I still invite attendees outside my firewall to join my meetings?

 12. Can anyone join my meetings?